mmckegg/web-midi/README.md

 web-midi
 ===

-This module wraps the proposed Web MIDI API (which no browsers currently implement) into a stream interface.
-This can be used now if you include [WebMIDIAPIShim](https://github.com/cwilso/WebMIDIAPIShim) on your html page.
+This module wraps the Web MIDI API into a stream interface.

+It is currently only available in Chrome Canary requiring [#enable-experimental-web-platform-features](chrome://flags#enable-experimental-web-platform-features) and [#enable-web-midi](chrome://flags#enable-web-midi)) flags.

+Can be used in older browsers if [WebMIDIAPIShim](https://github.com/cwilso/WebMIDIAPIShim) is included on your html page.

 ## Install